Danpusan Kofun: Overview

 On the tumulus, a row of very large cylindrical haniwa were recovered from the lower part of the posterior circular portion, along with a small amount of morning glory-shaped and figurative haniwa.
 The cylindrical haniwa exhibit traces of both Haji ware and Sue ware qualities.
 Some of the excavated haniwa are displayed at the Nagoya City Museum.
 In addition, according to historical records, a large amount of Sue pottery was excavated from the tumulus, but most are now missing, and all of the pieces that have been handed down to the present are small pieces of unknown shape, which are stored in the Toyota City Museum of Local History and the Nagoya City Miharashidai Archaeological Museum.

 The interior of the burial mound has not been excavated by modern methods.
 The name or rank of the person buried in the tomb is unknown.
-Per legend, the tumulus is the tomb is Miyazuhime, the wife of Prince Yamato Takeru, whose purported grave is located nearby.
+Per legend, the tumulus is the tomb of Miyazuhime, the wife of Prince Yamato Takeru, whose purported grave is located nearby.
 Another theory is that the tomb is that of a powerful chieftain of the Owari clan, perhaps Owari no Kusaka, who is mentioned in the Kojiki and Nihon Shoki chronicles of the Nara period, and whose daughter married the semi-legendary Emperor Keitai and who was the mother of Emperor Ankan and Emperor Senka.
 From its construction method and the recovered artifacts, the tumulus is believed to date from the early 6th century AD, and to have had a strong connection to the Yamato kingdom.
 Many of these artifacts are currently preserved at the Anthropological Museum of Nanzan University.

 The Dampusan Kofun was under the management of Atsuta Shrine until World War II.
 According to an official cadastral map attached to a land register in 1885, the anterior portion is almost preserved, but one-third of the northwest part of the posterior circular portion is missing along with the moat.
 It seems that this area was used as a field.
 The current shape was restored when the kofun was designated as a historic site, and there is doubt as to whether the restoration is accurate.
 Likewise, the moat now surrounding the tumulus was a restoration attempted based on the 1885 map, and the actual moat had a width much larger than the modern restoration.
 Based on what is now known of the original moat dimensions, the actual length of the tumulus can be estimated at 160 meters.
 In addition, most major kofun in this region had double moats, and there is some evidence that a second shield-shaped moat once existed outside the current inner moat.

 After the war, kofun came under the control of Nagoya city until 1980, when it was taken over by the Aichi Prefectural government. it is about a 5-minute walk from Jingunishi Station on the Nagoya Municipal Subway Meijo Line.